andrefillypesilva/clever-weather/README.md

 #### Style organized using BEM and Less
 In `assets/scss` folder you have a basic structure to organize **scss** of project.
 ```
-abstracts (variables and mixins being used project)
+abstracts (variables and mixins being used in the project)
 - mixins
 - variables